Best Crypto Exchanges in the USA

 What about its history?
-Well, Bter.com was a Chinese crypto exchange that, after the 2017 crypto ban in China, decided to rebrand and relocate.
+Bter.com was a Chinese crypto exchange that decided to rebrand and relocate after the 2017 crypto ban in China.
 It changed its name to Gate.io (yes, the domain suffix stays, so the name is gate-dot-io), and it set up an office in Virginia, USA.
 This is one of the many Bitcoin exchanges that found new homes in the wake of China’s legislation change and has arguably gone on to greater success ever since.
-However, since it is primarily marketed at East Asian traders, many Americans (and blogging sites) don’t realize that it is US-friendly.
+However, since it is primarily marketed at East Asian traders, many Americans (and blogging sites) don’t realize it is US-friendly.

 So, what’s the big deal with Gate.io, and why does it make our list?
 Well, the range of 564 cryptocurrencies and 1,062 trading pairs (at the time of writing) is a pretty big start.
 No other US-friendly exchange or platform comes close to this extraordinary figure.
 The more altcoins there are, the more opportunity for one of them to blow up and bring you significant trading profits.
 On the fee side, the 0.2% maker and taker trading fees place them more or less on a par with Kraken and CEX.io; however, serious traders moving major volumes may be entitled to rebates.

-Gate Token (GT) offers traders in the USA another system of paying trading fees and earning rebates.
+Gate Token (GT) offers another system of paying trading fees and earning rebates in the USA.
 Trading as little as $90,000 worth of GT per month can result in trading rebates instead of fees.
 Another notable fee is the cryptocurrency withdrawal fee which is around 40% lower than other platforms.

 When Binance was forced to eject American users from the exchange in 2020, it was a sad day for many traders, but pretty quickly, they set up this great transitional exchange to soothe the pain.
 Rather than simply letting their users down gently, Binance.US became a competitive exchange, winning some market share from Coinbase and competing to attract beginners who were new to crypto.
 Remarkably, it has since become one of the world’s best exchanges.